 One of the things that make humans unique is our ability to modify our environment to suit our physical needs.
-This is what defines being a survivalist; to protect yourself from a set of uncontrollable circumstances, such as weather to prolong your life.
+This is what defines being a survivalist; to protect yourself from a set of uncontrollable circumstances, such as whether to prolong your life.

 The shelter is the primary way we protect ourselves and without it, we would not survive long.
 In a survival situation, the “best” shelter uses as few resources as possible to meet the needs of the situation.
 The concept of shelter goes beyond just a roof and walls.
 It is a barrier between you and the things that can harm you.